Chart Color Schemes

 Ocean Grove's residents are extremely healthy with both young and old age cohorts seeing low prevalence of common health conditions

-Analysis of health metrics shows strong performance throughout Ocean Grove.
-Mortality rates and chronic condition prevalence were found to be low across both young and old age cohorts.
+Analysis shows Ocean Grove's health metrics perform strongly.
+Mortality rates and chronic condition prevalence were low across both young and old age cohorts.

 Frequently Asked Questions - Health